kubesphere/website/content/en/docs/project-user-guide/storage/volume-snapshots.md

 ### Create a volume from the snapshot detail page

-1. Log in the web console of KubeSphere as `project-regular`.
+1. Log in to the web console of KubeSphere as `project-regular`.
 On a snapshot's detail page, click **Apply** to use the snapshot.
 Generally, the steps are the same as creating a volume directly.

    ![apply-volume](/images/docs/project-user-guide/volume-management/volume-snapshots/apply-volume.jpg)